GT-LIT-Lab/funROI/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-funROI documentation
+funROI Documentation
 ====================

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: API Reference

-   api/modules
+   api/modules/

-Featured examples
+Featured Examples
 -----------------

 .. grid::